owanturist/react-impulse/README.md

 }
 ```

-From now and on any Counter increment will cause entire App to reconcile.
-It might be limited with bunch of React optimization techniques and extra checks in reducers, but this is an extra work and extra lines of code.
+From now and on, any Counter increment will cause the entire App to reconcile.
+It might be limited to a bunch of React optimization techniques and extra checks in reducers, but this is extra work and extra lines of code.
 You might also notice that any Counter's action dispatched will cause all Counter's reducers to handle the Counter's states instances.

-But the problems above are relatively small comparing to amount of boilerplate and effort required to develop an app in such way.
-It would not be a case if we'd deal with only local state components but the App needs an access to read and write deeply nested values, so we have no choice but define the state on App's level.
+But the problems above are relatively small compared to the amount of boilerplate and effort required to develop an app in that way.
+It would not be a case if we'd deal with only local state components, but the App needs access to read and write deeply nested values, so we have no choice but to define the state on App's level.

-This is where `react-inner-store` comes to the rescue.
-It allows to work with a propagated state in the same way as with local state.
+That is where `react-inner-store` comes to the rescue.
+It allows working with a propagated state in the same way as with a local state.
 Let's transform Counter to use `react-inner-store`:

 <table>
 <thead>